 Finding a good pair of cheap earbuds is a lost art form, which is why we want to help you find the best earbuds under $50.
-Not everyone has the money or the incentive to go out and spend hundreds of—or even one hundred—dollars on something just for casual listening or a commute to work.
+Not everyone has the money or the incentive to spend hundreds of dollars—or even $100—on something just for casual listening or a commute to work.

-When it comes to convenience, nothing beats being able to throw your ‘buds into your pocket.
+When it comes to convenience, nothing beats throwing a pair of ‘buds into your pocket.
 Even the best over-ear headphones lack that level of portability.
-With earbuds, you used to have to sacrifice a great deal of quality if you wanted a sub-$50 pair of earbuds, but that isn’t necessarily the case anymore.
-So let’s get into it, here are some of our top picks for the best ‘buds fifty bucks can buy.
+With earbuds, you used to have to sacrifice a great deal of quality for sub-$50 earbuds; fortunately, that isn’t necessarily the case anymore.
+So let’s get into it.
+Here are some of our top picks for the best ‘buds $50 can buy.

-The best earbuds under $50 are the Brainwavz Delta
+The best earbuds under $50 are the RHA MA390

 No headphone jack?
 No problem

 The Anker SoundBuds NB10 are Bluetooth-enabled and oriented towards workout enthusiasts.
 Though these don’t quite cut it for our best workout earbuds list, they surpass what most consumer may expect for sub-$40 earbuds.
-The flexible-hooking design is great for working out, providing added stability; plus, the ear tips are ergonomically angled to stay in comfortably, whether your walking down the grocery isle or running on the treadmill.
-Battery life isn’t going to blow you away at six hours, but it’ll easily get you through a week’s-worth of workouts.
+The flexible hook-design is great for working out, providing added stability; plus, the ear tips are ergonomically angled to stay in comfortably, whether your walking down the grocery isle or running on the treadmill.
+Battery life isn’t going to blow you away at 6 hours, but it’ll easily get you through a week’s-worth of workouts.
 Not to mention, they’re IPX-certified.

 Anker Soundbuds NB10Full Review